ORF regional studios: Regional studios

-Burgenland
+Burgenland (B)

 The regional studio for Burgenland is located on the Buchgraben 51 in Eisenstadt.
 The regional director is Karlheinz Papst.

-Carinthia
+Carinthia (K)

 The regional studio for Carinthia is located on the Sponheimer Straße in Klagenfurt.
 The regional director is Karin Bernhard.

-Lower Austria
+Lower Austria (NÖ)

 The regional studio for Lower Austria is located on the Radioplatz 1 in St. Pölten.
 The regional director is Norbert Gollinger.

-Upper Austria
+Upper Austria (OÖ)

 The regional studio for Upper Austria is located on the Europaplatz 3 in Linz.
 The regional director is Kurt Rammerstorfer.

-Salzburg
+Salzburg (S)

 The regional studio for Upper Austria is located on the Nonntaler Hauptstrasse 49d in Salzburg.
 The regional director is Roland Brunhofer.

-Styria
+Styria (St)

 The regional studio for Styria is located on the Marburgerstrasse 20 in Graz.
 The regional director is Gerhard Draxler.

 During 1978 and 1981 the new regional studio for Styria was built by the architect Architekt Peichl.

 Externally, it resembles the other regional studios in Austria.
 Just the interiors were designed with the latest state-of-the-art technology.
 The official opening took place on 12.
 September 1981.

 The old studio, the Ferry-Palace in the Zusertalgasse, was sold to the Handelskammer.